demisto/content-docs/docs/contributing/marketplace.md

 8. You can now modify the files changed in the pull request as part of the review process.

-## Resubmit a Content Pack
+## Resubmit a Contribution

 If you have already submitted your contribution and you would like to make changes to the submission, you can do so by resubmitting the content pack from XSOAR.
 The resubmission process is very similar to the initial submission, the difference being you update an existing pull request instead of creating one.

       1. Create or edit any content items need to be included in your contribution.

       2. Go to **Marketplace** > **Contributions**, select your pack and press "Edit".

       3. Add or remove content items from the pack, as needed.

       4. Press **Save and Contribute** and complete the form as documented [above](#submit-a-content-pack).

          **Note**: Changing the pack name or the email of the contributor at this stage will result in creating a pull request on GitHub, rather than updating the existing one.

          In the form you may include notes describing the essence of the update, or an updated demo video link, which will be displayed in a comment on the pull request after the changes are successfully pushed to GitHub.

       5. Once the changes are pushed to your branch, you will receive an notification via email.

-## Notes

-1. In addition to the resubmission option described above, there are other ways to update a content pack that you contributed and is already on a GitHub pull request: you may either modify the files directly on the pull request, or close the pull request and create a new contribution that includes your changes.
+In addition, there are other ways to update a content pack that you contributed and is already on a GitHub pull request: you may either modify the files directly on the pull request, or close the pull request and create a new contribution that includes your changes.

-2. The contribution mode selection dropdown will always appear and will be divided into two sections:
-Suggested packs - If content items that were part of your contribution were detected as originating from existing sources (for example, you created a new automation in the UI by clicking "Duplicate Automation")
-All packs- A list of all existing packs.

-3. When updating an existing pack, the suggested pack options are determined and populated by the content items included in your contribution.
-For example, if you were to duplicate the `AbuseIPDB` integration and save the duplicate with your changes as `AbuseIPDB_copy`. **Note**: the default name applied to duplicated content appends `_copy` to the original name.
-This is important because it indicates to us that this most likely contains a modification to existing content.
-In our example, the pack to which the `AbuseIPDB` integration belongs, `AbuseIPDB`, will appear as an option in the dropdown for updating content.

-4. **New**: Contribute new content entities to an existing pack through Marketplace is now supported.

 ## Known Limitations

 1. Updating JavaScript integrations/scripts in an existing pack is not supported.